 BU Shares Credit for Big Discovery of Small Particle

-Kelsey Bilsback had to pinch herself.
-Rarely do the arcana of particle physics dominate global headlines, but physics major Bilsback, an intern at the CERN Laboratory in Geneva, found herself among the physicists from around the world who were flying high after CERN’s confirmation on July 4 of evidence of a new subatomic particle that could dramatically advance our understanding of the universe.
+Kelsey Bilsback is pinching herself.
+Rarely do the arcana of particle physics dominate global headlines.
+But physics major Bilsback, an intern at the CERN Laboratory in Geneva, finds herself among physicists from around the world flying high after CERN’s confirmation July 4 of evidence of a new subatomic particle that could dramatically advance our understanding of the universe.

 Exceeding its design specifications, the LHC computing grid has analyzed an unprecedented torrent of data to pick out Higgs-like events from the millions of collisions occurring every second.
-In fact, in the two weeks preceding the July 4 announcement, researchers analyzed about 800 trillion proton-proton collisions that had occurred over the last two years.
+In fact, in the two weeks preceding last week’s announcement, researchers analyzed about 800 trillion proton-proton collisions that had occurred over the last two years.

-Lawrence R. Sulak, David M. Myers Distinguished Professor of Physics and director of BU’s internship program, who is on sabbatical at CERN, was among the 3,000 signatories to the research update that shook the world.
+Lawrence R. Sulak, David M. Myers Distinguished Professor of Physics and director of BU’s internship program, who is on sabbatical at CERN, was among the 3,000 signatories to the July 4 research update that shook the world.
 “If the accelerator performs as anticipated, by the end of this run in February 2013, we hope to verify whether the new particle is the boson of the Standard theory,” says Sulak, who worked many 24-hour days in the weeks leading up the Higgs announcement.
 “Or, much more of a discovery, if it has properties totally unanticipated by our BU theorists.”

-The theory Sulak refers to is the Standard Model of particle physics, for which Sheldon Glashow, Arthur G. B. Metcalf Professor of Mathematics and Science, shared the 1979 Nobel Prize in Physics.
+The Standard theory Sulak refers to is the Standard Model of particle physics, for which Sheldon Glashow, Arthur G. B. Metcalf Professor of Mathematics and Science, shared the 1979 Nobel Prize in Physics.
 Glashow’s theory has been extended by colleagues Andrew Cohen and Kenneth Lane, CAS physics professors, and Martin Schmaltz, an associate professor.
 The Standard Model of particle physics, sometimes called “the theory of everything,” concerns the interactions that mediate the behavior of subatomic particles.
 Long-standing questions revolve around shortcomings in the Standard Model, which lists the simplest particles known to exist (such as electrons, muons, and quarks) and describes how three fundamental forces—electromagnetism, the strong force that holds together the nuclei of atoms, and the weak force that underlies radioactive decay—act on them.
 But the Standard Model neglects gravity, and it offers no explanation for “dark matter,” a phenomenon indicating that most of the universe’s mass is invisible because it doesn’t emit light.
-The existence of the Higgs boson and the related Higgs field would provide the missing piece of the model and solve one of physics’ persistent mysteries—why some subatomic particles, like the quarks that make up protons and neutrons, have mass and others, such as electrons, are superlight.
+The existence of the Higgs boson and the related Higgs field would provide the missing piece of the model and solve one of physics’ persistent mysteries—why some subatomic particles, like the quarks that make up protons and neutrons, have mass and others, such as electrons, are super-light.

-Tulika Bose, a CAS assistant professor of physics and a 2012 Sloan Fellow, was also working at CERN and called the July 4 developments groundbreaking.
+Tulika Bose, a CAS assistant professor of physics and a 2012 Sloan Fellow, is also working at CERN and called the July 4 developments groundbreaking.
 If the particle proves to be something more exotic than the Higgs boson, that would be “particularly exciting,” says Bose, “since it would revolutionize our current understanding of particle physics.”
 It may also help answer some of the fundamental questions facing particle physics today, she says, and in any case, the LHC results will inspire physicists to arrive at “a more complete theory that includes everything.”